theobald-software/theobald-software.github.io/content/_en/xtract-is/table/table-parametrization.md

 | `[Xtract Table].[MaxDateReplacement]`|Date conversions are applied in case of invalid data in SAP date fields.|
 | `[Xtract Table].[PackageSize]`| Specifies the number of records retrieved per data package.|

-Weitere Informationen zur Parametrisierung finden Sie im Knowledge-Base-Artikel ["Dynamization of WHERE conditions of the XIS table components"](https://kb.theobald-software.com/xtract-is/Dynamization-of-WHERE-conditions-of-the-XIS-table-components)
+Get further information on parameterization from the knowledge base article ["Dynamization of WHERE conditions of the XIS table components"](https://kb.theobald-software.com/xtract-is/Dynamization-of-WHERE-conditions-of-the-XIS-table-components).